dimforge/nphysics.org/docs/nphysics_testbed.md

 let mut mechanical_world = DefaultMechanicalWorld::new(Vector3::y() * -9.81);
 ```

-Then we create all the sets needed for stepping te simulation.
+Then we create all the sets needed for stepping the simulation.
 We will not actually add joints nor force generators in
 this example, so their sets don't have to be mutable.

 ```rust